-During 2018 there were no material changes to the business in the context of this report, but it is worth noting that 2018 business profitability and revisions in the Ogden discount rates have favourably impacted the levels of capital within the business and have afforded the proposed repayments of capital.
+During 2019 there were no material changes to the business in the context of this report, but it is worth noting that 2019 business profitability and revisions in the Ogden discount rates have favourably impacted the levels of capital within the business.

-Throughout 2018 TU has maintained a regular dialogue with the PRA including monthly updates on actual and expected capital coverage as well as face to face meetings on business progress and sharing of Board papers.
+Throughout 2019 TU has maintained a regular dialogue with the PRA including updates on actual and expected capital coverage as well as face to face meetings on business progress and sharing of Board papers.